UiPath RPA-Advanced Enterprise Robotic Process Automation

 - Familiarity with UiPath Robotic Enterprise Framework (REFramework) would be excellent!

-Robot Process Automation (RPA) is the next step in the evolution of technology.
-Until recent times businesses have been spending a lot of time and resource on automating back-end systems.
-And now, the focus of automation has bubbled up to the front-end!
+Robot Process Automation or RPA as it is popularly known as, is on it's way in the evolution of technology.
+Until recent times businesses have been spending a lot of time and resources on automating back-end systems.
+And now over the past few years, the focus of automation has bubbled up to the front-end!

 But like all fields, RPA isn't without its challenges.
 Sure, we can build an automation or two.
-But the efficiency of any system is dictated by how easily it can be organized, built and managed on a large enterprise scale.
+But the efficiency of any system is dictated by how easily it can be organized, built, and managed on a large scale across the enterprise.

 Join me in taking small steps to a larger goal!